cloudflare/cloudflare-docs/content/workers/testing/vitest/configuration.md

 {{<Aside type="warning">}}

-You must define a compatibility date of `2022-10-31` or higher, and include `nodejs_compat` in your compatibility flags to use the Workers Vitest pool.
+You must define a compatibility date of `2022-10-31` or higher, and include `nodejs_compat` in your compatibility flags to use the Workers Vitest integration.

 {{</Aside>}}